jesperkha/gokenizer/README.md

     // Prints all comments
     tokr.Pattern("{comment}", func(t gokenizer.Token) error {
         line := t.Lexeme[:len(t.Lexeme)-1] // Remove newline

         fmt.Println("Comment: " + line)
         return nil
     })

+    b, err := os.ReadFile(".env")
+    if err != nil {
+        return
+    }

     tokr.Run(string(b))
 }
 ```

+## Limitations

+Gokenizer is designed to be as minimal and straight forward as possible, and therefore comes with a few limitations:

+- **No look-ahead parsing:** The tokenizer does not look ahead when parsing patterns, therefore patterns with overlapping match requirements will not work.
+Example: `{word}bar` will never be matched as any word, including one ending in "bar" will be part of the `word` class.
+This may be fixed in a later update with a new class/pattern type.
+- **More complex user classes:** Currently you cannot easily define a "complex" class that interacts with the internal string iterator.
+As of now the idea is for the user to create their own checks in the callback functions to more general patterns.
+However, more control may be given to the user when creating classes in a later update.